the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 Consider how you will support speakers in developing accessible and inclusive material.
 This may mean developing and sharing guidance on session content, or could also be giving feedback on presentation drafts.
 Ensure that you contact and confirm your speakers with enough notice that allows them to prepare and revise material.
-Please refer to the [Accessible Content] section below for more recommendations on what to include in a speaker guidance pack.
+Please refer to the {ref}`cl-inclusive-events-comms-accessibility-guide` section for more recommendations on what to include in a speaker guidance pack for how to make presentations accessible.

 It is best practice to send out content before the session or event to ensure that people with sensory impairments are able to understand and take part.
 If this is not possible, please address the reasons why in the opening address of the event and make alternative arrangements.